awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_CUR_Queries/Queries/aws_cost_management.md

 ### Migration Acceleration Program Credits

 #### Query Description
-This query provides all rewarded MAP credits grouped by month, year, product credit source and account id.
+This query provides all rewarded [Migration Acceleration Program](https://aws.amazon.com/migration-acceleration-program/) (MAP) credits grouped by month, year, product credit source and account id.
 Default is for all time.
 A line is included as an example if a date filter is desired.
 Please refer to the [CUR Query Library Helpers section](/cost/300_labs/300_cur_queries/query_help/) for assistance.

 #### Download SQL File
 [Link to Code](/Cost/300_CUR_Queries/Code/AWS_Cost_Management/MAPCredits.sql)